OmniBRN/DiscordClone/readme.md

 ## Lessons Learned

-This was our my first larger-scale ASP.NET projects, and it gave us a deeper experience with key backend development principles, especially:
+This was our first larger-scale ASP.NET projects, and it gave us a deeper experience with key backend development principles, especially:

 Implementing secure and flexible user authentication and role systems
 * Structuring a multi-role communication platform using MVC